UpGado/upgado.github.io/_posts/2019-08-31-tale-of-ascii-racer.md

 Except that ASCII Racer was a lot, a lot simpler.
 It was still a lot of interesting, fun work, and it evolved into something that I didn't quite expect.
 It turned into a game where you drive in a your sports car and collect various alcoholic drinks and Martini glasses:

 I wrote the whole thing in Python, with no external dependencies.
-Every drawing in the game was made from scratch.
+Everything about the game was made from scratch, and I was very proud.

 {% include mailchimp.html source="ascii1" %}